 Still, the struggle is worth it.
-Not only do boundaries help you stay in alignment with the behaviors, actions and values that are important to you, but they provide essential structure for your child.
+Not only do boundaries help you stay in alignment with the behaviors, actions, and values that are important to you, but they also provide essential structure for your child.

-We all know that kids’ brains are like sponges, so maintaining consonant boundaries sets an example for your child for how to manage their time, health and social activities in a productive way.
+We all know that kids’ brains are like sponges, so maintaining consistent boundaries sets an example for your child on how to manage their time, health, and social activities in a productive way.

-It’s totally normal in our busy lives to get off track though.
-Here are two of the most common ways that your child may push the boundaries and how to regroup and reaffirm a healthier, happier environment for your child to learn and grow.
+It’s totally normal for our busy lives to get off track.
+Here are two of the most common ways that your child may push the boundaries, and how to regroup and reaffirm a healthier, happier environment for your child to learn and grow.

 1) Bedtime Battles

 It may not seem like a big deal to let your child stay up “just a few minutes more, Mom,” but 5 minutes can easily snowball into an hour.
-And without proper rest, the next day – from the morning routine to the drive to school through the end of classes – will be met with greater resistance and less focus and energy.
+And without proper rest, the next day, everything from the morning routine to the drive to school through the end of classes will be met with greater resistance and less focus and energy.

 Suggestion: Design a nighttime routine with your child to help ensure they head to bed by the appointed hour.
 There will be less of a “because I said so” energy if they are involved in the planning and feel a part of the process.